-After-tax net pension adjustment: The net income impact, after-tax at the statutory rate of 21 percent, of the net FAS (service)/CAS pension adjustment and net FAS (non-service) pension benefit, as defined above.
+After-tax net pension adjustment: The net income impact, after-tax at the federal statutory rate of 21 percent, of the net FAS /CAS pension adjustment, as defined above.

-Pension-adjusted net income: Net earnings before the after-tax net pension adjustment as defined above and excluding MTM (expense) benefit and related tax impacts.
-As approved by the Compensation Committee, this metric has been adjusted to exclude Innovation Systems intangible asset amortization and PP&E step-up depreciation and Orbital ATK transaction-related expenses.
-Orbital ATK transaction-related expenses are primarily comprised of advisory, legal and other costs related to the completion of the transaction.
+Pension-adjusted net income: Net earnings before the after-tax net pension adjustment as defined above and excluding MTM expense and related tax impacts.
+As approved by the Compensation Committee, this metric has been adjusted to exclude the after-tax impacts of transaction-related expenses and Orbital ATK intangible asset amortization and PP&E step-up depreciation.

-Segment operating income and segment operating margin rate: Segment operating income, as reconciled below, and segment operating margin rate (segment operating income divided by sales) reflect total earnings from our four segments, including allocated pension expense recognized under CAS, and excluding unallocated corporate items and FAS pension expense.
-These measures may be useful to investors and other users of our financial statements as a supplemental measures in evaluating the financial performance and operational trends of our sectors.
+Segment operating income: Segment operating income, as reconciled below, reflects total earnings from our four segments, including allocated pension expense recognized under CAS.
+These measures may be useful to investors and other users of our financial statements as a supplemental measure in evaluating the financial performance and operational trends of our sectors.
 These measures should not be considered in isolation or as alternatives to operating results presented in accordance with GAAP.

-MTM-adjusted net earnings: Net earnings excluding MTM (expense) benefit and related tax impacts.
+MTM-adjusted net earnings: Net earnings excluding MTM expense and related tax impacts.
 This measure may be useful to investors and other users of our financial statements as a supplemental measure in evaluating the Company's underlying financial performance by presenting the Company's operating results before the non-operational impact of pension and OPB actuarial gains and losses.
 This measure is also consistent with how management views the underlying performance of the business as the impact of MTM accounting is not considered in management's assessment of the Company's operating performance or in its determination of incentive compensation awards.
 MTM-adjusted net earnings is reconciled below.

-MTM-adjusted diluted EPS: Diluted earnings per share excluding the per share impact of MTM (expense) benefit and related tax impacts.
+MTM-adjusted diluted EPS: Diluted earnings per share excluding the per share impact of MTM expense and related tax impacts.
 This measure may be useful to investors and other users of our financial statements as a supplemental measure in evaluating the Company's underlying financial performance per share by presenting the Company's diluted earnings per share results before the non-operational impact of pension and OPB actuarial gains and losses.
 MTM-adjusted diluted EPS is reconciled below.

-Operating RONA: Calculated as adjusted Net Operating Profit after-tax (adjusted NOPAT) as defined below, divided by the two-year average of net operating assets.
+Operating Return on Net Assets (Operating RONA): Calculated as Adjusted Net Operating Profit After-Tax (adjusted NOPAT), as defined below, divided by the two-year average of net operating assets.
 Net operating assets are defined as net total current assets, excluding cash and cash equivalents, less total current liabilities, excluding short-term debt, plus net PP&E.

-Adjusted NOPAT: Calculated as operating income adjusted to exclude net FAS (service)/CAS pension adjustment, Innovation Systems intangible asset amortization and PP&E step-up depreciation and Orbital ATK transaction-related expenses, as defined above.
+Adjusted Net Operating Profit After-Tax: Calculated as operating income adjusted to exclude net FAS (service)/CAS pension adjustment, MTM expense and related tax impacts, as defined above, impacts related to transaction-related expenses, Orbital ATK intangible asset amortization and PP&E step-up depreciation, as defined above and approved by the Compensation Committee.